hustvl/BoxCaseg/README.md

 <!-- USAGE -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
+We provide the DUT-TR-Single datasets, the cocostyle annotations of PASCAL VOC and our pre-trained models Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_